-To become eligible for student loan discharge through bankruptcy, you’ll have to prove you’d face undue hardship by repaying your loans.
-The definition of “undue hardship” can vary by person, so a bankruptcy court might evaluate your case using the Brunner Test.
+To become eligible for student loan discharge through bankruptcy, you will have to prove you would face undue hardship by repaying your loans.
+The definition of “undue hardship” can vary from people to people and their situations, so a bankruptcy court might evaluate your case using the Brunner Test.
+Filing for either Chapter 7 or Chapter 13 bankruptcy can help you declare and prove undue hardship for student loans.
 Not all courts use it, but preparing for the Brunner Test ensures you’re ready if it’s used in court.

-Filing for bankruptcy has its drawbacks as well so it's best to think twice before you decide to declare for it.
+Filing for bankruptcy has its drawbacks as well, so it's better to think twice before you decide to declare for it.
 Before you prove your undue hardship you will have to declare for it.

 Table of contents

 - How to prove and declare undue hardship

 - Drawbacks of bankruptcy

 The discharge of student loan debt used to be an easy process but recently U.S. bankruptcy has made this difficult.
 This difficulty can cause numerous financial problems for post-graduates who are in debt of student loans while also trying to manage other bills and other expenses.
 However, despite this, people with student loans are not without options.

 There are certain factors of an undue hardship that will be estimated when your petition is considered.
 To have a successful petition, a person will need to prove.

 Not being able to adhere to basic standards of living